Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+R4D33
+---

+I'm not very well at the moment but I'm trying to maintain the learning spirit by working through a [Rails masterclass](https://github.com/Whatapalaver/rails_portfolio) from Udemy.
+I've implemented friendly_id for creating parametised slugs and used custom routes to implement a status toggle feature for blog posts.
+Also just finished off the [scrabble_score challenge](https://exercism.io/tracks/ruby/exercises/scrabble-score/solutions/485cc97dd82c4d0cb85f069fb50039e8) at exercism.io where I learned some cool stuff like using merge to create a hash from an existing hash but adding a default value, also how to use a variable in a regex expression.

+R4D32 6th Aug
+---

+I had a tricky challenge from the legacy code base today involving Sir Trevor, custom react components, some custom vanilla js and a load of rails functionality.
+I was ready to start weeping just before lunch but then we tried 3-way pairing to bounce ideas, then down to solo experimentation and back to pairing.
+The problem was cracked within 60 mins and by the end of the day I'd fixed 3 Sir Trevor blocks and submitted my PR.
+To think I was once dubious about pairing!

+Also reminds me of this great new video series showing how an [experienced developer might approach a challenge with an unfamiliar legacy code base](https://www.simplybusiness.co.uk/about-us/tech/2019/07/working-with-legacy-code-e01/).

+Huge Hiatus......
+---

+I've probably been away for about 4 months as I felt a bit awkward writing about work stuff everyday but looking back that seems to be a bit of a shame as it means I've lost quite a few of learnings from that period and there have been loads.

+So I'm now I'm back, about a week after my 6 month work anniversay and I'm going to try and resurrect near daily learning notes.
+My focus areas have shifted slightly with now more focus on becoming super proficient at Rails and also learning Python so I can be a nifty scripter.

 R4D31
 ---